marmelab/react-admin/docs/useShowController.md

 By default, `useShowController` reads the resource name from the resource context, and the record id from the browser location.

-But by passing `resource` and `id` props, you can run the controller logic outside of these contexts:
+But by passing `resource` and `id` props, you can run the controller logic outside these contexts:

 ```jsx
 import { useShowController } from 'react-admin';